 This program is designed only for those whose clear first-choice college is Kalamazoo.
-The College offers Early Decision I and Early Decision II.
-Students who are admitted under Early Decision will either be offered an estimate of financial assistance at the same time they learn of admission or a final financial aid package depending on which Early Decision round is chosen.
+Students who are admitted under Early Decision will either be offered an estimate of financial assistance at the same time they learn of admission.
 This is a binding admission program.
 If admitted, the applicant must withdraw applications to any other colleges or universities and submit an enrollment deposit to Kalamazoo College by the appropriate date.